Cancer clinic comes home

 “Telemedicine has great potential and will become more common.
 We are ready to make it big in the Greater Bay Area,” Mr Chu said.

-“We will invest HK$1 million and hopefully set up an office in Qianhai, at the Shenzhen-Hong Kong Youth Innovation and Entrepreneur Hub by the end of the year.
+“We will invest HK$1 million and hopefully set up an office in Qianhai, at the Shenzhen-Hong Kong Youth Innovation and Entrepreneur Hub.
 With all the taxation subsidies, we wish to expand to Macao next,” he advised.

 ATO digitalises medical data so patients and doctors can share information freely on the platform.
 “This is important as specialists rely on computer scans, magnetic resonance imaging, medical reports and prescriptions to give an accurate diagnosis and determine the best treatments,” explained Mr Chu, whose PhD in bioinformatics and medical data management from the Chinese University of Hong Kong equipped him with the know-how to build the system.